What is EBITDA in the Share Market? Learn its Meaning, Formula & Stand in the Stock Market

 Why is EBITDA Important?

-However, it is important to note that Earnings Before Interest, Taxes, Depreciation, and Amortization is not a GAAP (Generally Accepted Accounting Principles) recognized metric and therefore, should be used in conjunction with other financial ratios and metrics when analyzing a company’s financial health.
+However, it is important to note that Earnings Before Interest, Taxes, Depreciation, and Amortization is not a GAAP (Generally Accepted Accounting Principles) recognised metric and should be used with other financial ratios and metrics when analysing a company’s financial health.

 How to Calculate EBITDA?